uktrade/stream-unzip/README.md

 - Zip64 ZIP files.
 These are ZIP files that allow sizes far beyond the approximate 4GiB limit of the original ZIP format.

-- WinZip-style AES-encryped ZIPs.
-Python's zipfile module cannot open AES-encryped ZIPs.
+- WinZip-style AES-encrypted ZIPs.
+Python's zipfile module cannot open AES-encrypted ZIPs.

 - Legacy-encrypted ZIP files.
 This is also known as ZipCrypto/Zip 2.0.